-Take beans and legumes, for example.
-There are endless options: black beans, garbanzo beans, kidney beans, lupini beans, and you can’t forget the lentils.
-Incorporate a cup of any of these and you’re getting 18 grams of protein—that’s about as much protein as a chicken breast.
+Beans and legumes are a great example of plant-based sources of protein.
+There are endless options under the umbrella: black beans, garbanzo beans, kidney beans, lupini beans, and you can’t forget the lentils.
+Incorporate a cup of any of these and you’re getting up to around 40 grams of protein—that’s about as much protein as a chicken breast.

 Then there’s the beloved quinoa, currently one of the shining stars of healthy, delicious eating.
 Not only is it easy to cook, it’s also a go-to ingredient for a well-balanced meal.
 One cup will give you nine grams of protein.

 There are also ways that vegans and vegetarians can incorporate protein into their diet more subtly, like with chia seeds.
 Chia seeds are like the finishing garnish on a restaurant dish that doesn’t do anything but make the dish look prettier, except the seeds are actually doing something.
 Just adding two tablespoons to an açaí bowl or yogurt will provide six grams of protein.

 Worth mentioning is also the lesser known spirulina, a powder that can be added (in small quantities) to your morning smoothie.
 Two tablespoons of this nutritious powder will give you the protein and energy-boost you need for the day.

 Micro Ingredients Pure Organic Spirulina Powder, $20.95 on Amazon

 Here are a few more examples of ways to pack protein into a meatless or plant-based diet:

 Lentils can be just as wholesome and tender as any cut of meat.
 They’re the perfect ingredient to add flavor and richness to your soup, and this recipe also adds tomato and spinach to make for an even more delicious, hearty meal.
 Get our Easy Lentil Soup recipe.